HTTP-RPC/Kilo/README.md

 TODO

 ## StreamAdapter
-The `StreamAdapter` class presents the contents of a stream as an iterable sequence.
-This can be used to serialize the result of a stream operation without needing to first collect the results, which may be expensive if the stream is large:
+The `StreamAdapter` class provides access to the contents of a stream via the `Iterable` interface.
+For example, it can be used to serialize the result of a stream operation without needing to first collect the results, which could be expensive if the stream is large:

 ```java
   List<Integer> values = Arrays.asList(1, 2, 3);